dominictarr/pull-box-stream/README.md

 invalidate the hmac.

-In `pull-boxes` a similar approach is used, but via nacl's authenticated encryption primitive: `box`. salsa20 encryption + poly1305 mac.
+In `pull-boxes` a similar approach is used, but via nacl's authenticated encryption primitive: `secretbox`. salsa20 encryption + poly1305 mac.
 The packet is boxed, then the header is constructed from the packet length + packet mac, then the header is boxed.